|

 Back to Top

-6. Do I need experience in trucking or moving?
+6. Do I need experience in trucking or moving to get authority?

-To get Interstate authority you do not need prior experience.
+To get Interstate Authority you do not need any prior experience.
 In

 order to obtain Interstate household goods authority, you must